ruven/iipmooviewer/README.md

 <b>winResize</b> : whether view is reflowed on window resize. [default: true]

+<b>viewport</b> : object containing center x, y, resolution, rotation and contrast of initial view.
+For example, to
+start
-<b>viewport</b> : object containing x, y, resolution, rotation and contrast of initial view.
-For example, to start at resolution 4 with the top left of the view port at both 90% of the size of the image:
+at resolution 4 with the center of the view port at both 90% of the size of the image:
 <pre>{resolution:4, x:0.9, y:0.9, rotation:0}</pre>

 <b>protocol</b> : protocol to use with the server: iip, zoomify or deepzoom [default: "iip"]